Carl Maria von Weber: Later career 1810–1826

 The successful premiere of Der Freischütz on 18 June 1821 in Berlin led to performances all over Europe.
 On the very morning of the premiere, Weber finished his Konzertstück in F minor for Piano and Orchestra, and he premiered it a week later.

 In 1823, Weber composed his first (and only) full-length, through-composed opera Euryanthe to a libretto by Helmina von Chézy, several passages of which (notably the music for the villainous couple Lysiart and Eglantine) anticipate the early, romantic operas of Richard Wagner.
 In 1824, Weber received an invitation from The Royal Opera, London, to compose and produce Oberon, based on Christoph Martin Wieland's poem of the same name.
 Weber accepted the invitation, and in 1826 he travelled to England, to finish the work and conduct the premiere on 12 April.

 Weber was already suffering from tuberculosis when he visited London.
 He conducted the premiere and twelve sold-out performances of Oberon in London during April and in May, and despite his rapidly worsening health, he continued to fulfil commitments for private concerts and benefits.

 He died in his sleep during the night on 5 June 1826 at the home of his good friend and host Sir George Smart; he was 39 years old.
-He was buried in London in the vaults beneath the Catholic Chapel at Moorfields, on 21 June 1826.
+He was buried in London in the vaults beneath St Mary Moorfields, on 21 June 1826.
 Amongst the chief mourners were many notable musicians and theatre actors of the day including: Anton Furstenau who had accompanied Weber to London, Ignaz Moscheles, Christian Kramer, Charles Kemble, John Duruset, Johann Stumpff and James Planché.

 Eighteen years later, in December 1844, his remains were transferred to the family burial plot in the Old Catholic Cemetery in Dresden at the side of his youngest son Alexander, who at the age of 19 had died of measles seven weeks before.
 The simple gravestone, designed by Gottfried Semper, lies against the northern boundary wall.
 Wagner composed a eulogy "An Weber's Grabe" WWV 72 for the reburial.
 The piece for male choir a cappella was premiered on 16 December 1844 in Dresden.
 For this occasion Wagner also composed Funeral Music for Winds after Themes from "Euryanthe" of Weber, WWV 73.

 Weber's unfinished comic opera Die drei Pintos (The Three Pintos) was originally given by his widow to Meyerbeer for completion; it was eventually completed by Gustav Mahler, who conducted the first performance in Leipzig on 20 January 1888.